 Before you read about the water improvement solutions listed below, it is important to know which contaminants reside in your water.
 This knowledge will allow you to target a solution that effectively cleans your water.
 Every water source is very different — different in pH, and in the contaminants present.
 Read this post first to learn how to assess your water.

-Most people are familiar with the concept of boiling water or adding chlorine to water to purify it, but these methods are inadequate – they do not remove organic contaminants or microbiological endotoxins.
+Most people are familiar with the concept of boiling water or adding chlorine to water to purify it, but these methods are inadequate in modern times – they do not remove organic contaminants (chemicals) or microbiological endotoxins.
 There are more sophisticated methods to purify water – which I was surprised to discover!
-In this post, I will share what I’ve learned about each method, saving my favorite for last (filtering media used in multi-stage pressurized systems or gravity-fed systems.
+In this post, I will share what I’ve learned about each method, saving my favorite for last (filtering media used in multi-stage pressurized systems or preferably, gravity-fed systems.
 The methods are listed in order of maintenance or effort required, from the least maintenance, to the most maintenance.
 As is often the case, the most environmentally friendly options require a little more maintenance and effort.

 - Deionizer, with or without exchange resin